Bayern held by Hoffenheim as Dortmund stumble at 10-man Stuttgart

 "We missed a huge chance."

-Augsburg hit the lead just five minutes in through Arne Maier, but Leipzig's Kevin Kampl equalised almost immediately.

-Former Chelsea striker Timo Werner scored two goals in three minutes late in the first half to give the home side a 3-1 lead.
+Leipzig won their first home match since early March, leapfrogging Union Berlin into third.

 Elsewhere, Mainz drew 1-1 away at Cologne.
-Mainz took an early lead through Ludovic Ajorque, the French striker scoring his fourth goal in five league games.

-Cologne hit back early in the second half through Dejan Ljubicic, picking up a valuable point.
+Mainz took an early lead through Ludovic Ajorque, the French striker scoring his fourth goal in five league games, but Cologne hit back through Dejan Ljubicic.

 © 2023 AFP